JekkuChen/JekkuChen/README.md

 ### Hi there 👋

-#### Welcome to my personal repository!
-I store some common setting files here for various programs/shells/etc.
+#### I don't have much here but feel free to peruse.
+Most of my repositories are from various Hack-A-Thons - some cool, some not - and some personal projects of mine.

-#### You are free to copy or use these setting (as I copied a majority of these commands too)
+#### In this specific repository, I also house some setting/configration files for some commonly used programs/shells, feel free to copy/modify/use any of these setting files.